Login

 Weather

-Weather in Hawaii is great throughout the year.
+Weather in Oahu is great throughout the year.
 With the same weather all year round, it does get cooler (according to “Hawaii standards”) during the winter season.
 From mauka (mountain side) to makai (ocean side), temperature wise, can be different.
-If you live on the windward side of the island, it tends to rain more than town side and on the west side of the island.
+If you live on the windward side of the island, it tends to rain more than town and on the west side of the island.
 In town, weather tends to be hotter with some slight breeze here and there, so having a fan or air conditioning system is a must.

 Attractions & Activities